 Parking at Metro-North train stations can be challenging.
 This is true for most Metro-North train stations in Fairfield County and Westchester County.
-There are often multi-year waitlists for parking permits.
+There are often multi-year waitlists for parking permits at the train stations.
 Here is our guide to Parking at Darien Metro North train station.
+Note: Parking regulations and fees do change, please check with Metro North to confirm the latest rates and regulations.

 Metro North Train Commute to NYC from Darien, CT